gvwilson/thirdbit/src/fiction/five-letters/index.md

 to wit,
 my tutor,
 a Stipendiary Scholar named Andrae Ghislaine é Marcque.
-He came to Gandan from Araña some eight years ago and has been my occasional tutor these past two years.
+He came to Loghan from Aranda some eight years ago and has been my occasional tutor these past two years.
 I have spoken to my father's Minister of Rumors, who assures me that her agents never had any indication that Learned Andrae was other than he seemed.